babelouest/glewlwyd/docs/INSTALL.md

 - User: `admin`
 - Password : `password`

 This image configuration uses a sqlite3 database hosted inside the docker instance, so all data will be lost when the docker instance will be stopped.
+Also, this docker instance can be accessible vie the address [http://localhost:4593/](http://localhost:4593).

 In this instance, both configuration files `glewlwyd.conf` (backend) and `config.json` (frontend) are stored in `/etc/glewlwyd`.

+If you need to make the docker instance available in a network, you must update the configuration files as explained below by updating at least the configuration variable `external_url`.

+**Customize configuration files without rebuilding the docker image**

 You can overwrite the configuration files `glewlwyd.conf` and `config.json` by mounting a volume on `/etc/glewlwyd` when you run the docker image.
 Point this volume to a local directory on the host.